vijinho/beautifully-simple-static-blog/README.md

 ## Features

+* Can run dynamically serving files via WSCGI or generate a static site from the files
 * No database required
 * Uses [Waitress WSCGI Server](http://docs.pylonsproject.org/projects/waitress/en/latest/index.html): it is pure-Python, standard library only, cross-platform, deployment-oriented, production-quality.
 * Generated HTML, JS and CSS is optionally minified and saved